stackabletech/stackable-cockpit/deploy/helm/stackable-cockpit/README.md

-# Helm Chart for Stackable Operator for Stackable Cockpit
+# Helm Chart for Stackable Cockpit

-This Helm Chart can be used to install Custom Resource Definitions and the Operator for Stackable Cockpit provided by Stackable.
+This Helm Chart can be used to install the Stackable Cockpit.

 ## Requirements